What They Came In For Travis Kern What They Came In For Travis Kern

 We paired the herbs with specialized acupuncture—targeting points that improve blood flow to the legs and feet, awaken dormant nerve pathways, and signal the body to rebuild sensation.
 We used shallow needling along the areas of numbness to reintroduce stimulus gently, and stronger stimulation at key distal points to boost circulation from the inside out.

-Each week, we repeated the map.
-Touched the same places.
-Tracked what was coming back.
+Each week, we repeated the map, touching the same places. and tracking what was coming back.

 First, she noticed she could feel the floor more when she walked.
 Then, she could feel temperature differences between surfaces.
-The pain episodes became less frequent, less severe.
-The buzzing turned down to a whisper.
+The pain episodes became less frequent and less severe.
+The buzzing feeling got less noticeable.
 She didn’t feel normal yet—but she felt something again.

 And that was everything.